Dani87dev/S1T1-Inheritance-and-Polymorphism/README.md

 ### Questions & Answers

-**Which of these attributes can be initialized from the constructor?**
+➤ **Which of these attributes can be initialized from the constructor?** <br>
-Only `POWER` can be initialized from the constructor because it is a non-static final attribute.
+    - Only `POWER` can be initialized from the constructor because it is a non-static final attribute.
 Each `Car` instance sets its own value when it is created.

-**Which attribute can never be modified?**
+➤ **Which attribute can never be modified?**<br>
-`BRAND` can never be modified because it is declared as `static final`.
+    - `BRAND` can never be modified because it is declared as `static final`.
 Its value is fixed at declaration time and shared by the whole class.

-**Which attribute affects all instances of the class?**
+➤ **Which attribute affects all instances of the class?**  <br>
-`model` affects all instances because it is static.
+    - `model` affects all instances because it is static.
 Any change to `model` is shared across every `Car` object.

----

 ## 📌 Exercise 1 · Level 2 — Smartphone (Interfaces)